The Blue Ridge Mountains offer more than 5,000 miles of hiking trails. Many of these trails are fairly long, and only suitable for overnight hikes.

 Right now, with young children and busy schedules, we prefer trails that can be hiked in the same day, often called day hikes(read all about our 10 favorite trails family hiking trails).
 While day hikes don't require the necessary preparation and gear that an overnight or multi day hike requires, being prepared is important.

-We’ve been day hiking for more than 10 years here in the Blue Ridge, and along the way have really learned what hiking gear is necessary, and which hiking gear isn’t.
-You definitely don’t want to visit your local REI store, as they’ll send you home with some great stuff, but most of it you won’t need.
+We've been day hiking for more than 10 years here in the Blue Ridge Mountains, and along the way have really learned what hiking gear is necessary, and which hiking gear isn't.

-Based on our experience, hiking 3 – 8 mile day hikes with six kids, here’s our list of essential day hiking gear:
+Based on our experience, hiking 3 - 8 mile day hikes with six kids, here's our list of essential day hiking gear for most families:

 A number of manufacturers make this type of hiking clothing, and they are a seriously smart investment and can be used for more than just hiking.
 We wear and recommend the following: